vvivan/angular-vs-vue/README.md

 - It’s relatively new and doesn’t have endorsement compared to Angular (backed by Google) and React (backed by Facebook).

 ## Conclusion
 So what should you choose?
-To tell the truth, all three options discussed here are quite beneficial.
+To tell the truth, all options discussed here are quite beneficial.
 Nevertheless, it’s really hard to point out the best one.
 Just consider all the pros and cons and go with your gut.

-Your solution is **Angular** if you:
+Your solution is **Angular** if you are developing:
+- Enterprise software - Angular is good for applications with a complex architecture
+- Progressive web apps and hybrid mobile apps development
+- Cross-platform mobile development
+- If your app tends to get really large
 - Like TypeScript;
 - Like object-oriented-programing (OOP);
 - Want to create a scalable app;
 - Would like to engage many developers in the project;
 - Work with designers and need clean HTML.

-Your solution is **Vue.js** if you:
+Your solution is **Vue.js** if you are developing:
+- Dynamic high performance applications
 - Are a fan of a clean code;
 - Are looking for the simplest learning curve;
 - Need a lightweight framework;